Whoever's in New England (song)

-"Whoever's in New England" is a song written by Kendal Franceschi and Quentin Powers, and recorded by American country music entertainer Reba McEntire.
-It was released in March 1986 as the first single and title track from the album Whoever's in New England.
-The song is considered one of her signature and breakthrough singles.
+"Whoever's in New England" is a song written by Kendal Franceschi and Quentin Powers, and recorded by American country music singer Reba McEntire.
+It was released in March 1986 as the first single from the eponymous album.
+The song is considered one of McEntire's signature songs and breakthrough singles.

 Composition and legacy

 The song was written in the voice of a Southern woman who believes her husband is having an affair during his business trips to Boston (the video clearly shows him having at least an emotional affair with a co-worker), but tells him she will stay with him.

-The song's composition and production were inspired in part by Barry Manilow's 1976 song "Weekend in New England."

-In turn, the 2007 Sugarland hit "Stay" was inspired by "Whoever's in New England," and tells the story from the perspective of the mistress.
+The story is further told in the music video, when by the end of the song, her husband regrets his decision and decides to stay.
+The song's composition and production were inspired in part by Barry Manilow's 1976 song "Weekend in New England".
+In turn, the 2007 Sugarland hit "Stay" was inspired by "Whoever's in New England", and tells the story from the perspective of the mistress.

 It was a career-making song for McEntire, not least because it was promoted by her first music video.
 Reaching number one in May 1986, it marked a major breakthrough for her.
-"Little Rock," the follow-up single, also hit number one, as did the Whoever's in New England album, her first album to be certified platinum.
+"Little Rock", the follow-up single, also hit number one, as did the Whoever's in New England album, her first album to be certified platinum.

-In 1987, McEntire won the Grammy Award for Best Female Country Vocal Performance for "Whoever's in New England," her first Grammy.
+In 1987, McEntire won the Grammy Award for Best Female Country Vocal Performance for "Whoever's in New England", her first Grammy.
 Also thanks in part to the success of the song, McEntire won a number of awards from the Country Music Association and Academy of Country Music.